Chudenín

 Chudenín (Chudiwa) is a municipality and village in Klatovy District in the Plzeň Region of the Czech Republic.
-It has about 600 inhabitants.
+It has about 700 inhabitants.

 Chudenín lies approximately 18 km south-west of Klatovy, 54 km south of Plzeň, and 130 km south-west of Prague.

-Administrative parts
+Administrative division

-Villages of Fleky, Hadrava, Liščí, Skelná Huť, Suchý Kámen, Svatá Kateřina and Uhliště are administrative parts of Chudenín.
+Chudenín consists of eight municipal parts (in brackets population according to the 2021 census):